 Being a mom is hard work – I don’t think anyone can disagree with me on that – but being a mom to twins or multiples…well, let’s just say I don’t know how they do it!
 I am in awe of how they manage two babies at once, and I had the privilege of speaking with two moms of twins recently to chat about their journey with starting solids with their twins, and to get any tips they could share for new moms of twins too.
 And to be honest – I’m just in awe!
 They had amazing tips to share, great insight, and seemed so calm and confident about the whole process – it was fantastic!

 To listen to those interviews, download the episode here.
 I’ll be sharing the top tips they provided below as well.
 And we also had a third mom write in with her experience, which I’ve also included both in the interview and below.

 Please note that even if you are not a mom to twins or multiples, you can and will benefit from the tips they shared with me.
-Their insights and experience can definitely be applied by parents of singletons as well, and I truly think that it will help take some of the stress out of feeding your littles!
+Their insights and experience can definitely be applied by parents of singletons as well, and I truly think that it will help take some of the stress out of starting solids and feeding your littles in general!

 Meet the First Twin Mom: Victoria

 So first up is Victoria who talks us through her experience with breastfeeding twins, trying to get them on the same schedule, and then also preparing them for solids with two very different babies on hand who were ready for solids at different times.

 First, a little about Victoria and her family.
 She recently relocated back to Nova Scotia.
 She’s from Nova Scotia, but was living in Alberta with her husband and three kids.
 She has a four year old daughter and two 19 month old twin boys.
 And her huge 150 pound dog who was her first baby.
 She’s an Occupational Therapist, and is about to head back to work after a very, very long hiatus.